David Bednar (baseball): Amateur career

 Bednar attended Mars Area High School in Mars, Pennsylvania.
 Undrafted out of high school, Bednar attended Lafayette College in Easton, Pennsylvania, where he played college baseball for the Leopards.

 Professional career

 San Diego Padres

-Bednar was drafted by the San Diego Padres in the 35th round, with the 1,044th overall selection, of the 2016 MLB draft.
-He split the 2016 season between the Tri-City Dust Devils and the Fort Wayne TinCaps, combining to go 4–4 with a 2.32 ERA in 31 innings.
+The San Diego Padres selected Bednar in the 35th round, with the 1,044th overall selection, of the 2016 MLB draft.
+He signed with the Padres and split the 2016 season between the Tri-City Dust Devils and the Fort Wayne TinCaps, combining to a 4–4 win–loss record with a 2.32 earned run average (ERA) in 31 innings pitched.
 He split the 2017 season between Fort Wayne and the Lake Elsinore Storm, going a combined 1–4 with a 2.64 ERA in 60 innings.
 He spent the 2018 season in Lake Elsinore, going 2–4 with a 2.73 ERA in 69 innings.
 Bednar played for the San Antonio Missions in the 2018 Texas League playoffs.
 In 2019, he spent the minor league season with the Amarillo Sod Poodles, going 2–5 with a 2.95 ERA in 58 innings.